wardvisual/js-cryptography-applications/README.md

 # Data Structure and Algorithms Implentation in JS

-This repository fulfills the DSA implemented in JS into the real-world scenario.
+This repository fulfills DSA implemented in JS into the real-world scenario.

 ## Roadmap